Japanese M.A. Program

 IV.
 M.A.
 General Examination

-VI.
-To Apply
+V. To Apply

 I. Program Description

 The Master of Arts Program in Japanese Language and Linguistics focuses on Japanese applied linguistics, including second language acquisition, and Japanese sociolinguistics.
-Each student works with a faculty advisor to design an individualized program of study that combines
+Each student works with a faculty adviser to design an individualized program of study that combines

 • Japanese linguistics courses taught in the Department of Asian Languages and Literature with

-• linguistics and language-related courses offered in the Departments of Linguistics, English, Anthropology, Psychology, Communication,
+• linguistics and language-related courses offered in the Departments of Linguistics, English, Anthropology, Psychology, Communication, and other language and literature departments.

 Students from a wide variety of academic backgrounds who have strong academic interest in Japanese applied linguistics and sociolinguistics are encouraged to apply.